Precious Metal Catalysts Market

 -

-In April 2025, Honeywell International completed the acquisition of Johnson Matthey’s Catalyst Technologies unit for 1.8 billion (2.42 billion), strengthening its position in sustainable fuels—including blue hydrogen and aviation fuel—while enabling Johnson Matthey to sharpen its focus on Clean Air solutions.
+In April 2025, Honeywell International completed the acquisition of Johnson Matthey’s Catalyst Technologies unit for 1.8 billion (2.42 billion), strengthening its position in sustainable fuels such as blue hydrogen and aviation fuel.
+The deal also enables Johnson Matthey to focus more on advancing its Clean Air solutions portfolio.

 -

-In February 2022, Heraeus and BASF launched the BASF Heraeus Metal Resource joint venture, pioneering in the recovery of precious metals from spent automotive catalysts and boosting their leadership in recycling and sustainability.
+In February 2022, Heraeus and BASF launched the BASF Heraeus Metal Resource joint venture to advance the recovery of precious metals from spent automotive catalysts.
+This partnership reinforces their leadership in recycling and sustainability, driving innovative solutions for efficient resource utilization and environmental progress.

 Precious Metal Catalysts Market Segment Analysis